Understanding Neck Injuries and How Iron Neck Can Aid in Recovery

 - Stand tall and relaxed.

-- Tilt your head to the left side, bringing
+- Tilt your head to the left side, bringing your ear toward your shoulder.

 - Return your head to the center.